JuliaTeachingCTU/Julia-for-Optimization-and-Learning/docs/src/lecture_04/otherpackages.md

 )
 ```

-Another way how to plot cumulative probability functions is to use the Plots package capability to plot functions directly.
-To do this, we need to define a function with one argument, which at a given point `x` returns the value of the cumulative probability function.
+Another way to plot cumulative probability functions is to use the Plots package capability to plot functions directly.
+To do this, we need to define a function with one argument, which at a given point returns the value of the cumulative probability function.
 Such functions for all our distributions can be easily defined as anonymous functions

 ```@example distr
 cdfs = [x -> cdf(D, x) for D in Ds] nothing # hide
 ```

-Note, that the previous expression returns a vector of functions.
+Note that the previous expression returns a vector of functions.
 Now we can use the `plot` function that creates a curve for each element of the vector of cumulative probability functions.
 In the example below, we create these curves for `x` from` 0` to 20

 ```@example distr
 plot(cdfs, 0, 20;